-Chad Lentscher is a recovered drug addict and alcoholic who has been a part of the recovery community in Dallas, TX for the past five years.
+Chad Lentscher is a recovered drug addict and alcoholic who has been a part of Origins Recovery Centers since its first year of operation.
 He is dedicated to a life based on the principles of the 12 steps and passionate about sharing this way of life with others.
-Chad is currently a junior at the LeTourneau University where he is earning a degree in education.
+Chad is currently a senior at the LeTourneau University where he is earning a degree in education.
 His steady personality and humorous approach to life bodes well with the community at Origins.

 Ramon Rodriguez – Shift Lead Recovery Advocate

 Ramon was born in the Rio Grande Valley of deep south Texas.
 Ramon has worked in various roles within the addiction treatment field and he is driven by his passion for 12 Step-based recovery.
 Ramon has enjoyed continuous sobriety since May 15, 1987.
 Since then, he has steadily grown into a spiritual way of life.
 Ramon enjoys being of service inside and outside of 12-step groups.
 His personal mission is to help alcoholics, drug addicts and their loved ones to a better way of life.
 Ramon enjoys reading, writing, painting and spending time with his loved ones and friends.

 Josh is a lifelong Texan born in Fort Worth.
 Winning his own battle with addiction and alcoholism, he now brings his extensive knowledge and experience with him as he carries the message of recovery to treatment centers and detoxification units across Texas.
 What he truly enjoys and specializes in is working one-on-one with clients who are in the early stages of trying to conquer their demons.
 He gets great satisfaction watching and helping hopeless alcoholics reunite with their families and become productive members of society.
 For fun he loves to watch and play any type sport, expanding his love of all types of music and spending time with family.